 Depending on the generator, CMake will have created a build file or project.
 For “Unix Makefiles” you use the following commands in the terminal to build the library and install it to the NDK folder.
 The “-j2” after the make command means it uses 2 threads, if you have more cores you can increase the number to speed up the build.

 To test if everything is working, you can build the example code.

-TGUI/examples/android folder.
-Add a “local.properties” file with the following contents, specifying the android SDK and NDK paths:
+TGUI/examples/android folder add a “local.properties” file with the following contents, specifying the android SDK paths:

 CMAKE_ANDROID_ARCH_ABI that was passed to cmake.
-The error that TGUI.hpp is not found can mean that this value is wrong.
+The error that TGUI.hpp is not found can mean that the abiFilters value is wrong.

 Now you should be able to build project with gradle by running the following from the command line in the

 Could not open terminal for stdout: could not get termcap entry then set the TERM variable to dumb (e.g. run

 If all goes well then you can now install the apk to a device (or a running simulator) by running